 Apart from technological upgradation, NBFCs require to level-up their hold on their core areas of function that includes catering to the banking requirements of the underbanked section through financial insertion.

 Anand Aggarwal, Chief Information Officer, Capital Trust claims that, “Yet there is a large unbanked population in India who doesn’t have access to formal banking channels.
-MSME contribute considerably to India’s Gross Domestic Product and this is a sector where delinquencies are extremely low and huge potential for growth but restrictive access to funds from customary banks and Financial Institutions.”
-“NBFCs with extensive exposure and deep access to rural India can play a essential part in serving these areas by partnering with various players in BFSI and consumption space with innovative products like Micro ATM, Cash deposit or collection, selling home appliances, bundling insurance life and health,” adds Aggarwal.
+MSME contributes considerably to India’s Gross Domestic Product and this is a sector where delinquencies are extremely low and huge potential for growth but restrictive access to funds from customary banks and Financial Institutions.”
+“NBFCs with extensive exposure and deep access to rural India can play an essential part in serving these areas by partnering with various players in BFSI and consumption space with innovative products like Micro ATM, Cash deposit or collection, selling home appliances, bundling insurance life and health,” adds Aggarwal.